UndeadMorose/qcron/README.md

 connect(&cron, SIGNAL(deactivated()), this, SLOT(onDeactivation()));
 ```

-The 'activated' signal will be emitted every weekday at 8.00 and
+The “Activated” signal will be given every weekday every minute from 8:00 to 11:59 and from 14:00 to 17:59.
-14.00, and the 'deactivated' signal will be emitted every weekday at
-12.00 and 18.00.